ddoszcx/--------------yfinance-------------------/missing_data_analysis.md

-# Анализ отсутствующих данных в финансовой отчетности

-При сборе данных с помощью `yfinance` для некоторых компаний в итоговом файле `dividend_aristocrats_backtest.xlsx` образуются пустые ячейки. Это не ошибка скрипта, а следствие бизнес-модели компаний, их дивидендной политики или особенностей агрегации данных.

-Ниже приведено обоснование по каждой группе показателей.
+# Analysis of Missing Data in Financial Statements

+When collecting data using `yfinance`, you may notice empty cells for certain companies in the final `dividend_aristocrats_backtest.xlsx` file.
+This is not a script error, but rather a consequence of the companies' business models, their dividend policies, or data aggregation specifics.

+Below is the rationale for each group of metrics.

-## 1. Отсутствие запасов (Inventory)
+## 1. Missing Inventory Data
-**Компании:** `META`, `NFLX`, `PDD`, `CHTR`
+**Companies:** `META`, `NFLX`, `PDD`, `CHTR`

-**Почему так происходит:**
-Данные компании имеют бизнес-модели, которые не предполагают хранения физических товаров (запасов) для перепродажи:
-*   **META (Meta Platforms)** и **NFLX (Netflix)**: продают цифровые услуги, подписки и рекламу. Их главные активы — это серверы, софт и интеллектуальная собственность (контент), а не товары на складе.
-*   **PDD (Pinduoduo)**: является маркетплейсом (платформой-посредником). Сама компания не закупает и не хранит товары — запасы лежат на складах независимых продавцов.
-*   **CHTR (Charter Communications)**: телекоммуникационная компания. Ее активы — это инфраструктура (кабели, вышки, оборудование), а не потребительские товары.
+**Why this happens:**
+These companies operate on business models that do not require storing physical goods (inventory) for resale:
+* **META (Meta Platforms)** and **NFLX (Netflix):** They sell digital services, subscriptions, and advertising.
+Their primary assets are servers, software, and intellectual property (content), not warehoused goods.
+* **PDD (Pinduoduo):** Operates as a marketplace (intermediary platform).
+The company itself does not purchase or store goods—inventory is held in the warehouses of independent sellers.
+* **CHTR (Charter Communications):** A telecommunications company.
+Its assets consist of infrastructure (cables, towers, equipment) rather than consumer goods.

 > [!NOTE]
-> В скрипте предусмотрена защита: для таких компаний при расчете коэффициентов (например, *Quick Ratio*) запасы приравниваются к нулю.
+> The script includes a safeguard: for such companies, inventory is set to zero when calculating ratios (e.g., *Quick Ratio*).

-## 2. Отсутствие дивидендов (DPS, Dividends Paid, Payout Ratios, Dividend Yield)
+## 2. Missing Dividend Data (DPS, Dividends Paid, Payout Ratios, Dividend Yield)
-**Компании:** `AMD`, `AMZN`, `CHTR`, `NFLX`, `PDD`, `REGN`, `TSLA`, `VRTX` **Почему так происходит:**
+**Companies:** `AMD`, `AMZN`, `CHTR`, `NFLX`, `PDD`, `REGN`, `TSLA`, `VRTX`

-Эти компании исторически **не платят дивиденды** своим акционерам. Вся заработанная прибыль (Свободный денежный поток) направляется на:
-1.  Агрессивный рост и реинвестирование в бизнес (R&D, строительство фабрик у TSLA, дата-центры у AMZN).
-2.  Обратный выкуп акций (Buybacks). Например, CHTR и META активно выкупают свои акции с рынка, что увеличивает долю каждого акционера без выплаты дивидендов, экономя на налогах.
+**Why this happens:**
+These companies historically **do not pay dividends** to their shareholders.
+All generated profit (Free Cash Flow) is directed towards:
+1. Aggressive growth and business reinvestment (R&D, gigafactory construction for TSLA, data centers for AMZN).
+2. Share buybacks.
+For instance, CHTR and META actively repurchase their own shares from the market, which increases the ownership stake of each shareholder without paying out dividends, effectively saving on taxes.

-## 3. Отсутствие операционного денежного потока (Operating Cash Flow)
+## 3. Missing Operating Cash Flow Data
-**Компании:** `ASML`
+**Companies:** `ASML`

-**Почему так происходит:**
-ASML — это европейская компания (Нидерланды), которая составляет отчетность по стандартам **EU-IFRS**, а для американской биржи подает форму 20-F. Автоматические агрегаторы данных (такие как Yahoo Finance) часто испытывают проблемы с "нормализацией" европейских отчетов под стандарты US GAAP. Из-за разницы в названиях строк парсеры `yfinance` иногда не могут найти и извлечь строку `Operating Cash Flow` для ASML.
+**Why this happens:**
+ASML is a European company (Netherlands) that prepares its financial statements according to **EU-IFRS** standards and files Form 20-F for US exchanges.
+Automated data aggregators (like Yahoo Finance) often struggle to "normalize" European reports to fit US GAAP standards.
+Due to differences in line-item naming conventions, `yfinance` parsers sometimes fail to locate and extract the `Operating Cash Flow` line for ASML.

 > [!TIP]
-> В реальности у ASML огромный положительный денежный поток. Для точного анализа таких иностранных эмитентов лучше смотреть первичные отчеты IFRS на сайте Investor Relations компании.
+> In reality, ASML generates massive positive cash flow.
+For an accurate analysis of such foreign issuers, it is best to consult the original IFRS reports directly on the company's Investor Relations website.

-## 4. Отсутствие налогов (Tax Provision и Tax Rate)
+## 4. Missing Tax Data (Tax Provision and Tax Rate)
-**Компании:** `AMZN` (в отдельные годы)
-**Почему так происходит:**
-Несмотря на колоссальную выручку, Amazon часто показывает отсутствие налоговых выплат. Это связано с тем, что компания агрессивно инвестирует в капитальные затраты (Capex) и исследования (R&D). Налоговое законодательство США позволяет списывать эти инвестиции, создавая гигантские налоговые вычеты (Tax Credits) и перенося убытки прошлых лет. В результате в некоторых отчетах строка налога на прибыль равна нулю или отрицательна.

-## 5. Отсутствие коэффициента покрытия процентов (Interest Coverage)
+**Companies:** `AMZN` (in specific years)

+**Why this happens:**
+Despite generating colossal revenue, Amazon frequently reports zero tax payments.
+This occurs because the company invests aggressively in capital expenditures (CapEx) and Research & Development (R&D).
+US tax law allows companies to write off these investments, generating massive Tax Credits and carrying forward net operating losses from previous years.
+As a result, the income tax provision line in some reports equals zero or becomes negative.

+## 5. Missing Interest Coverage Ratio
-**Компании:** `PDD`
+**Companies:** `PDD`

-**Почему так происходит:**
-Формула покрытия процентов: `EBIT / Interest Expense`.
-Pinduoduo генерирует настолько много наличности и имеет так мало классического процентного долга, что процентные доходы от кэша на счетах часто превышают их процентные расходы. В отчете строка чистых процентных расходов (Interest Expense) может отсутствовать или быть равна нулю, что делает невозможным расчет этого коэффициента.
+**Why this happens:**
+The interest coverage formula is `EBIT / Interest Expense`.
+Pinduoduo generates so much cash and carries so little traditional interest-bearing debt that the interest income from its cash reserves often exceeds its interest expenses.
+In the financial report, the net `Interest Expense` line might be missing or equal to zero, making it mathematically impossible to calculate this ratio.